 Although overall U.S. income tax rates are the lowest in 60 years, the tax code is still littered with misguided and indefensible incentives that encourage companies to ship American-jobs offshore.
 Many of these were enacted due to lobbying by large corporations whose business plans were to move manufacturing operations offshore, and paid high-powered lobbyists to obtain beneficial tax breaks for doing so.

-These tax incentives to move jobs offshore have to be dismantled – carefully and quickly – and Bill was proud to vote for legislation to begin this process.
+These tax incentives to move jobs offshore have to be dismantled – carefully and quickly – and Bill has been proud to vote for legislation to begin this process.

-2) Poorly conceived and badly executed trade agreements.
+2) Stop poorly conceived and badly executed trade agreements.

-In all trade negotiations, three things are on the table: Manufacturing, Agriculture, and Financial Services.
-Bill believes that for decades, the United States was ill-served by trade agreements influenced by special interests and their lobbyists who pushed forward the priorities of Wall Street at the expense of U.S. manufacturers, workers, and farmers.
+In all trade negotiations, four things are always on the table: Manufacturing, Agriculture, Financial Services interests, and diplomatic considerations.
+Bill believes that for decades, the United States was ill-served by trade agreements influenced by special interests and their lobbyists who pushed forward the priorities of Wall Street and short-term diplomatic interests at the expense of U.S. manufacturers, workers, and farmers.

 The most glaring example of this was allowing China to join the WTO without an agreement that China stop manipulating its currency.
-Currency manipulation artificially lowers the cost of imported goods made in China by 30-40%, undercutting U.S. businesses and costing our economy jobs.
-While currency manipulation and the large capital flows it generates produce huge profits for Wall Street, it has been a disaster for U.S. industry and agriculture.
+Currency manipulation has artificially lowered the cost of imported goods made in China by 30-40%, undercutting U.S. businesses and permanently destroying U.S. manufacturing jobs.
+While currency manipulation and the large capital flows it generates has produced huge profits for Wall Street, it has been a disaster for U.S. industry and agriculture.

-The dream among some of these special interests was that the U.S. should give up on manufacturing and become Bankers and Financial Services salesmen to the world has turned into a nightmare.
-Trade agreements should be renegotiated to emphasize U.S. manufacturing and agriculture – and Chinese currency manipulation must stop.
+The dream among some of these special interests, that the U.S. should give up on manufacturing and become Bankers and Financial Services salesmen to the world, has turned into a nightmare.
+Trade agreements should be renegotiated to emphasize U.S. manufacturing and agriculture – and Chinese and other foreign currency manipulation must stop.

-3) Under-emphasis on Manufacturing in American Education and Culture.
+3) Restore the Emphasis on Manufacturing in American Education and Culture.